ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Understanding Middleware in Node.js: A Complete Guide - <a href="https://javascript.plainenglish.io/understanding-middleware-in-node-js-a-complete-guide-32f14529ad8c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node.js at Scale: How I Designed a Cluster-Ready API with Zero Downtime - <a href="https://medium.com/@hadiyolworld007/node-js-at-scale-how-i-designed-a-cluster-ready-api-with-zero-downtime-49e1fe731386?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `codingsprints`**
+✍️ **posted by `Nikulsinh Rajput`**

-<blockquote>Learn all about middleware in Node.js — what it is, how it works, types, benefits, and how to use next() with examples.
+<blockquote>“Mastering Node.js Clustering with PM2 for Scalable, Always-On APIs”
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

-<h3>2.
-Interview Preparation Day1: var, let, const & the Temporal Dead Zone — Explained Simply - <a href="https://javascript.plainenglish.io/interview-preparation-day1-var-let-const-the-temporal-dead-zone-explained-simply-050bc5868db5?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>2. ✨ Node.js at 100 Million RPS: How to Build Scalable AI APIs with Serverless Edge in 2025 - <a href="https://medium.com/lets-code-future/node-js-at-100-million-rps-how-to-build-scalable-ai-apis-with-serverless-edge-in-2025-b08500a93ed4?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Prateek Badjatya`**
+✍️ **posted by `CodeTalks`**

-<blockquote>Ever seen a weird error like this in JavaScript?
+<blockquote>Subtitle: Why teams are building AI-first backends with Node.js on the Serverless Edge — and how you can too.
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Let’s Code Future »</blockquote>

 <h3>3.
-Why Node.js Was Always a Backend Mistake (And Still Is in 2025) — Part 2 - <a href="https://msalinas92.medium.com/why-node-js-was-always-a-backend-mistake-and-still-is-in-2025-part-2-365a89592cb0?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node.js Clustering Unleashed: Building Resilient, Scalable APIs - <a href="https://medium.com/@rahulrathore.1986/node-js-clustering-unleashed-building-resilient-scalable-apis-69d1966bfb9d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Matías Salinas`**
+✍️ **posted by `rahul singh rathore`**

-<blockquote>In Part 1 of this article, I explored why Node.js has always been a fundamentally flawed option for serious backend systems — an argument…
+<blockquote>Clustering in Node.js?
 Continue reading on Medium »</blockquote>

 <h3>4.
-The Ultimate Guide: 8 Steps to Master Real-Time Chat Apps with JavaScript - <a href="https://python.plainenglish.io/the-ultimate-guide-8-steps-to-master-real-time-chat-apps-with-javascript-e98bd0ab1c51?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Learn Design Patterns: Build a “Monster Arena” Game and Master TypeScript Design Patterns (Part… - <a href="https://levelup.gitconnected.com/learn-design-patterns-build-a-monster-arena-game-and-master-typescript-design-patterns-part-b436fb61e7ab?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Code with Margaret`**
+✍️ **posted by `Robin Viktorsson`**

-<blockquote>Build a complete real-time messaging system using WebSockets, Node.js, and Vanilla JavaScript — no frameworks required
+<blockquote>Design patterns aren’t just academic concepts — they’re practical tools that bring structure, clarity, and flexibility to your code.
+And…
-Continue reading on Python in Plain English »</blockquote>
+Continue reading on Level Up Coding »</blockquote>

 <h3>5.
-Building geo-toolkits: From Workplace Problem to Open Source Solution - <a href="https://medium.com/@adetifaboluwatife/building-geo-toolkits-from-workplace-problem-to-open-source-solution-e7d39ee9facf?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Installing Node.js in 2025: The Complete Beginner’s Guide - <a href="https://medium.com/@rheinwerkcomputing/installing-node-js-in-2025-the-complete-beginners-guide-4d2b270a63b4?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Adetifa Boluwatife`**
+✍️ **posted by `Rheinwerk Computing`**

-<blockquote>How a geofencing challenge led to creating a comprehensive TypeScript geospatial library
+<blockquote>Installing Node.js doesn’t have to be complicated.
+Whether you’re on Linux, Windows, or macOS, there are several streamlined methods…
 Continue reading on Medium »</blockquote>

-<h3>6.
-Advanced SQL Features Not Fully Supported by Node.js ORMs - <a href="https://medium.com/deno-the-complete-reference/advanced-sql-features-not-fully-supported-by-node-js-orms-7e4ae4e380c8?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mayank C`**

-<blockquote>Explore how the lack of support for advanced SQL features in Node.js ORMs impacts performance, maintainability, and data modeling.
-Continue reading on Tech Tonic »</blockquote>

-<h3>7.
-Dominando o Socket.IO no Mundo Real — Parte 1: Introdução e Quando Usar - <a href="https://medium.com/@kalebesamuellopes/dominando-o-socket-io-no-mundo-real-parte-1-introdu%C3%A7%C3%A3o-e-quando-usar-b3c13d2917a3?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kalebe Samuel`**

-<blockquote>Se você já precisou de algo mais rápido que uma API REST, que responda em tempo real, com baixo delay e conexão persistente, seja…
-Continue reading on Medium »</blockquote>

-<h3>8.
-When Not to Use ORM: Performance and Flexibility Considerations in Node.js Applications - <a href="https://medium.com/deno-the-complete-reference/when-not-to-use-orm-performance-and-flexibility-considerations-in-node-js-applications-4d76b2e7211b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>6. ⚡️ Node.js in the Age of Edge: How Modern Apps Are Built to Scale, Stream, and Win - <a href="https://javascript.plainenglish.io/%EF%B8%8F-node-js-in-the-age-of-edge-how-modern-apps-are-built-to-scale-stream-and-win-f5ebae3bb66f?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mayank C`**

-<blockquote>Understand the key limitations of ORMs in Node.js applications, including performance, control, and debugging challenges.
-Continue reading on Tech Tonic »</blockquote>

-<h3>9.
-Memory Hunger Games: Which Programming Language Survives 1GB Limit? - <a href="https://medium.com/@puneetpm/memory-hunger-games-which-programming-language-survives-1gb-limit-8d9faaa2e8da?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Puneet `**
+✍️ **posted by `Lakshika`**

-<blockquote>A brutal memory stress test reveals which programming languages crash first when pushed to their 1GB limits.
-Surprising results inside!
+<blockquote>Why 2025 Is the Year Node.js Becomes the Default for Real-Time, High-Speed Apps
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-10 JavaScript Promise methods every dev should know ✨ - <a href="https://javascript.plainenglish.io/10-javascript-promise-methods-every-dev-should-know-764cf7df12f3?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Teamwork and Dreamwork Are Synonymous in the World of Web3 ✨ - <a href="https://randomlabz.medium.com/teamwork-and-dreamwork-are-synonymous-in-the-world-of-web3-18e4d975b51c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jaytech`**
+✍️ **posted by `random Labz`**

-<blockquote>10 Promise methods every developer should know
+<blockquote>The Rise of Web3 Continues to Shock
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>2.
-What actually is Frontend Development? — A High Level Beginner’s Guide to Frontend Development - <a href="https://medium.com/@austinjas014/what-actually-is-frontend-development-a-high-level-beginners-guide-to-frontend-development-001c9f44978d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+JavaScript Spread Operator Confusion: Shallow vs Deep Copy Explained! - <a href="https://medium.com/@ss751170/javascript-spread-operator-confusion-shallow-vs-deep-copy-explained-3ee00671809e?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Evans`**
+✍️ **posted by `Shubham Sharma`**

-<blockquote>You keep hearing about “Frontend Development” and terms like “HTML”, “CSS”, and “JavaScript” — but what do they mean, and what do they…
+<blockquote>Ever thought you copied an object perfectly using the spread operator (…), but then — surprise! — changes in the copied object also…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Roteamento Customizado e URLs Amigáveis com Segmentos Opcionais no ASP.NET Core MVC - <a href="https://medium.com/@brunocastrillon/roteamento-customizado-e-urls-amig%C3%A1veis-com-segmentos-opcionais-no-asp-net-core-mvc-0fcd3a86ba46?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Anatomy of a Web App Breach (And How to Prevent It): The $4.7 Million Mistake Every Developer Makes - <a href="https://medium.com/@rizqimulkisrc/anatomy-of-a-web-app-breach-and-how-to-prevent-it-the-4-7-million-mistake-every-developer-makes-c202000b286f?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bruno Castrillon`**
+✍️ **posted by `Rizqi Mulki`**

-<blockquote>Domine o roteamento personalizado no ASP.NET Core e aprenda a criar URLs legíveis, dinâmicas e organizadas com suporte a parâmetros…
+<blockquote>Inside the 73-minute attack that destroyed a unicorn startup — and the simple security flaw that could be lurking in your code right now
 Continue reading on Medium »</blockquote>

 <h3>4.
-Understanding Middleware in Node.js: A Complete Guide - <a href="https://javascript.plainenglish.io/understanding-middleware-in-node-js-a-complete-guide-32f14529ad8c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Rate Limiting: Your Secret Weapon Against Abuse (And Why Your API Is Probably Getting Pwned Right… - <a href="https://medium.com/@rizqimulkisrc/rate-limiting-your-secret-weapon-against-abuse-and-why-your-api-is-probably-getting-pwned-right-ed352c0a4f29?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `codingsprints`**
+✍️ **posted by `Rizqi Mulki`**

-<blockquote>Learn all about middleware in Node.js — what it is, how it works, types, benefits, and how to use next() with examples.
+<blockquote>The invisible shield protecting billion-dollar platforms from digital chaos — and how to wield it like a pro
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>5.
-Security Misconfiguration (OWASP A05): Guía de Hacking y Bug Bounty - <a href="https://medium.com/@jpablo13/security-misconfiguration-owasp-a05-gu%C3%ADa-de-hacking-y-bug-bounty-566c927d0228?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Security Misconfiguration (OWASP A05): Hacking and Bug Bounty Guide - <a href="https://medium.com/@jpablo13/security-misconfiguration-owasp-a05-hacking-and-bug-bounty-guide-d45c3a4438ae?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `JPablo13`**

-<blockquote>Descubre cómo las Security Misconfiguration exponen sistemas y datos. ¡Explota y protege con esta guía!
+<blockquote>Discover how security misconfigurations expose systems and data.
+Exploit and protect with this guide!
 Continue reading on Medium »</blockquote>

-<h3>6.
-The JavaScript Array Methods Guide That Will Transform Your Data Handling - <a href="https://javascript.plainenglish.io/the-javascript-array-methods-guide-that-will-transform-your-data-handling-d902cf7ee355?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Blueprintblog`**

-<blockquote>Stop writing nested loops and complex logic — master reduce(), find(), Set, and Map like a senior developer
-Continue reading on JavaScript in Plain English »</blockquote>

-<h3>7.
-The 2026 Web Developer’s Toolkit: 5 Tools I’m Betting On For Next Year - <a href="https://medium.com/@james.miller941/the-2026-web-developers-toolkit-5-tools-i-m-betting-on-for-next-year-754292fe7e99?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `James Miller`**

-<blockquote>As developers, we’re constantly looking ahead.
-The tools that define our workflow today might be relics tomorrow.
-Staying productive and…
-Continue reading on Medium »</blockquote>

-<h3>8.
-Interview Preparation Day1: var, let, const & the Temporal Dead Zone — Explained Simply - <a href="https://javascript.plainenglish.io/interview-preparation-day1-var-let-const-the-temporal-dead-zone-explained-simply-050bc5868db5?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Prateek Badjatya`**

-<blockquote>Ever seen a weird error like this in JavaScript?
-Continue reading on JavaScript in Plain English »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/webview/recommended target="_blank" rel="noopener noreferrer">Web Views</a></h1>